sereenk/SAMPLE_CODE_SK/README.md

 # UMICH-WINTER-21-
-This repository contains assignments and codes from the classes taken in Winter'21.
+This repository contains assignments and sample codes from the classes taken in Winter'21.

 The classes taken are: